101 Ways to Participate

 2. Write a blog on the benefits of GIS and share it on social media (don’t forget to include #GISDay).

 4. Offer to lecture at your alma mater on your career and achievements in GIS.

 6. Open a conversation about GIS with a child or loved one.

-7. Contact a local school, and talk to administrators about ArcGIS for Schools, the free software package for K–12 schools.
+7. Contact a local school, and talk to administrators about Mapping Software for K-12 Instruction, the free software package for K–12 schools.